HiruBr/SuperScary/README.md

 code by [hiru](https://twitter.com/BrHiru) with Far's help.

-recommend using an exe convert to the scripts .bat

 remembering that nothing is programmed to harm your pc, everything will return to normal after restarting.

 soon updates in the code and improvements!